Tabgha, Church of the Multiplication

 In 1982 the Byzantine era church was fully restored, providing a great sample to Basilica shaped churches from Byzantine times.

-Visiting Tabgha’s Church of the Multiplication
+Touring Tabgha’s Church of the Multiplication

 The Church is open Monday to Saturday, free of charge, although there is a parking fee.
 The modern church replicates well the Byzantine era church that once stood at the same spot.
 Seven fish-shaped fountains in its atrium resonate with the ancient Greek name of the site (seven Springs).
 Inside the church, the windows are of alabaster, letting only dimmed light in, forming a special feeling of spirituality.